Indian hotel chain OYO to raise $1 billion from Softbank, others

 OYO plans to invest $600 million of the new funds in China, where the hotel aggregator has expanded into 171 cities and 87,000 rooms since its launch in the country about 10 months ago.
 The company will use the remaining funds to expand in India and enter new markets.

-India’s fastest-growing hotel chain will continue to diversify its portfolio of hotels and target the middle-income and low-income travellers, Agarwal said.
+India’s fastest-growing hotel chain will continue to diversify its portfolio of hotels and target the middle-income and low-income travelers, Agarwal said.

-Founded in 2013, OYO partners with independent and small hotel owners and works with them to standardise the rooms and services before selling the OYO-branded rooms to travellers through its website and other travel partners.
+Founded in 2013, OYO partners with independent and small hotel owners and works with them to standardize the rooms and services before selling the OYO-branded rooms to travelers through its website and other travel partners.

 OYO has hotel rooms in more than 350 Indian cities, and in countries such as China, Malaysia and Nepal.
 It recently entered Britain with plans to sign up 300 independent hotels before 2020.